Saurabh-Mudgal/CS50-Web-Dev/README.md

 **git pull origin -** Pull's the present repositary to the local repositary from the remote such as the Github Repo.

-**git push -u origin main -** Pushes the changes ie the present local repositary to the remote such as Github Repo.
+**git push -u origin master -** Pushes the changes ie the present local repositary to the remote such as Github Repo.

 **git clone _<repo_link>_ -** Clone a remote repo to your local device.
 However, note that you can't push changees to the remote repo unless you are listed as contributor.